-The Red Books of Scotland - Further information & Purchase Details
+The Red Books of Scotland - Further information, Updates & Purchase Details

-Each digital volume in the series is fully searchable in pdf format and sample content can be viewed via the links below.
-Hard copies bound in durable archival buckram cloth are available at a price of £90 per volume although, due to widely varying costs for P&P, should you wish to order this format please contact us first of all including your shipping address in order that we can correctly quote a price inclusive of P&P.
+Each digital volume is fully searchable in pdf format and sample content can be viewed via the links below.
+Hard copies bound in durable archival buckram cloth are available at a price of £100 per volume although, due to widely varying costs for P&P, should you wish to order this format please contact us first of all including your shipping address in order that we can correctly quote a price inclusive of P&P.

 The current price per digital volume is £30.
 Concessions are available for reference libraries, societies, universities and colleges.
 Please contact to discuss further.